halleypontes/academic_website2024/content/privacy.md

 framework **[Hugo](https://gohugo.io/)**, you can easily verify the privacy settings implemented here by inspecting the **[GitHub repository](https://github.com/halleypontes/academic_website2024)** hosting this website.

-By using and/or continuing to use this website, including providing any Personal Data to me, you accept and consent to the rights, obligations, and practices described in this Privacy Policy.
+By using and/or continuing to use this website you accept and consent to the rights, obligations, and practices described in this Privacy Policy.

 ## **Collection of Personal Data**